nterreri/thesis/report/chapter6.md

 There are various ways in which the project could be extended.
-First of all, the author advises exploring an open source framework different from RiveScript given the limitations discovered within it during this project (or if the client believes it appropriate using third party remote APIs.).
+First of all, the author advises exploring an open source framework different from RiveScript given the limitations discovered within it during this project (or if the client believes it appropriate using third party remote APIs).
 See Appendix A (A.2.2) for instructions on how to replace RiveScript, and Chapter 2 for a discussion of alternatives.